 Segovia has a unique history bstemming from the lending of Christian, Jewish, and Muslim cultures.
 Students will be immersed in this culture and utilize Spanish language skills to study and experience the rel

-This excursion based program is sponsored by the College of Humanities and Social Sciences and the College of Engineering.
-Segovia has a unique history stemming from the blending of Christian, Jewish, and Muslim cultures.
-Participants will visit several different cities including Madrid, Toledo, and Salamanca.
+This excursion-based program is sponsored by the College of Humanities and Social Sciences (CHASS) and the College of Engineering (COE).
+Segovia, Spain has a unique history which stems from the blending of Christian, Jewish, and Muslim cultures.
+Throughout this program, participants will visit several different cities, including Madrid, Toledo, and Salamanca.
 While in Spain, students will visit the famous Roman aqueduct of Segovia, textile factories, and other places to experience technology past and present.
 To learn more about the program, click here.

-- Various locations throughout Spain including Segovia with excursions to Barcelona, Madrid, Salamanca, and Toledo
+- Various locations throughout Spain, including Segovia; excursions to Madrid, Salamanca, Toledo, and possibly Barcelona

 - Not on active disciplinary probation

-- Not on Academic Integrity Probation currently or during prior semester
+- Not on Academic Integrity Probation currently or during the prior semester

 Segovia, a small city 55 miles northwest of Madrid, boasts, among other things, a Roman aqueduct, a Gothic cathedral, and castles (most notably El Alcazar, the model for the Disneyland castle).
 It is a perfect introduction to the richness of Spanish artifacts and will also introduce students to the lifestyle of the Spanish people.
-The history, urban layout, historic sites and scenery of Segovia have been awarded a place on the UNESCO World Heritage list and the city is no doubt one of the most beautiful in Spain.
+The history, urban layout, historic sites and scenery of Segovia have been awarded a place on the UNESCO World Heritage list, and the city is, no doubt, one of the most beautiful in Spain.

 Segovia, because of its unique historical mixing of Christian, Jewish and Muslim cultures, is an ideal focus for students who are considering questions of the relationship between technology and culture and in finding their place in our global society.

-The Director will notify students of the required arrival date and time.
-Transportation will be arranged onsite for students, so it is highly recommend students arrive when requested.
-Additionally, the Director will reserve seats on a specific flight, which students are encouraged to book.
+The Program Director will notify students of the required arrival date and time.
+Transportation will be arranged on site for students, so it is highly recommended students arrive when requested.
+Additionally, the Program Director will reserve seats on a specific flight, which students are encouraged to book.
 However, students will be required to make any deposits/payments for airfare directly to the travel agent by the set deadlines.
 Students may also choose to make their own arrival arrangements, in which case they will be responsible for transportation from the airport or any additional nights of lodging required.

 EXCURSIONS & EVENTS

-The group will travel to various cities and sites to experience medieval, renaissance, baroque and modern Spain.
+Participants will travel to various cities and historic/cultural sites to experience medieval, renaissance, baroque and modern Spain.
 In recent years the group has traveled to Avila, Toledo, and Madrid.

 Financial aid is generally available to help qualified NC State students meet the expenses of NC State study abroad programs.
 Students from other institutions should contact their home institution study abroad and financial aid offices for information.
 For additional funding, NC State students should consider applying for a study abroad scholarship from the Study Abroad Office.

 The University reserves the right to alter the program format and/or costs in case of conditions beyond its control.
 If the program is canceled or a student withdraws, a refund of program costs may not be available in all cases.
-Please refer to the Study Abroad Office Refund Policy for details.
-Contact us at: email@example.com
+Please refer to the Study Abroad Office Withdrawal and Refund Policy for details.
+Questions may be directed to: firstname.lastname@example.org.